cyberbiont/vscode-sidenotes/README.md

 ### Broken notes

 *Broken* sidenote is defined as note, for which there's a leftover comment anchor in your source document, but associated content file is missing.
 Extension automatically detects such notes and highlights them in red.
 When you are trying to open 'broken' sidenote.
 There' s a couple of options opened for you.
 You can:

 - re-create missing file
 - delete broken comment
 - look for missing sidenote file

 In latter case you have to specify the directory when the sidenote is stored through 'open file' dialog.
-Make sure you select the directory that *immideately* has the file (nested files are not detected).
+Make sure you select the directory that *immideately* contains the file (nested files are not detected).

 You also can use `prune broken` command, that will delete all broken sidenote anchors from current document.